 Starting byte: 214

 Ending byte: 214

 Character type: Alpha

-Example: Blank if in debit, '-' if in credit
+Example: Blank if in debit or 0, '-' if in credit

-- This field is for use on Card products only (account type 05) for all other product types the field should contain a blank. - For account type 05 (see Appendix 4 and 9) this field should be populated if the value of net payments in the above field are in credit. - Only Blank or '-' are accepted in this field other values will prevent the updating of the entire file. - This field reflects true payments net of any payment reversals (for example: a bounced cheque, direct debit or standing order) as stated.
+- This field is for use on Card products only (account type 05 or 37); for all other product types the field should contain a blank. - For account types 05 and 37 (see Appendix 4 and 9) this field should be populated if the value of net payments in the above field are in credit. - If the value of net payments is 0 the value in this field should be Blank. - The only acceptable values in this field are Blank or '-'; other values will prevent the updating of the entire file. - This field reflects true payments net of any payment reversals (for example: a bounced cheque, direct debit or standing order) as stated.
 Where the total of payment reversals is more than the total of payments made in that cycle the reported Payment Amount will be negative.